MetaDocencia/SitioWeb-NV/content/post/2024/20240820-collab-contextualization/index.en.md

 ## Collaborative Contextualization
 At MetaDocencia, we set out to **experience the collaborative contextualization of the content**.
-To this end, we launched a specific [call through the Polen Project (in Spanish)](https://doi.org/10.5281/zenodo.12762151) for individuals who had joined MetaDocencia during [2022 (in Spanish)](/post/ofertas_laborales/) and [2023 (in Spanish)](/post/oferta_laboral_coordi2023/) calls.
+To this end, we launched a specific [call through the Pollen Project](https://doi.org/10.5281/zenodo.17469649) for individuals who had joined MetaDocencia during [2022 (in Spanish)](/post/2024/20240424-contratacion-inclusiva/) and [2023 (in Spanish)](https://doi.org/10.5281/zenodo.17470092) calls.
 We also promoted the call during the Open Science Conversations to **extend the opportunity to Spanish-speaking individuals interested in participating in this process**.

 **The Contextualization team consisted of 22 participants** who took on translation and review roles.
 They dedicated three weeks to contextualizing the material and more than three weeks to reviewing the translations.
 These details were shared during an initial training session, which reviewed the purpose and working mode, along with the community learning that accumulated over the weeks of “learning by doing.”